ratcityretro/NameThatPokemon-IronmonExtension/README.md

 The Old Script is Dead, Long Live the Extension.

 Name That Pokemon is a Gen 3 specific extension for the [Ironmon Tracker](https://github.com/besteon/Ironmon-Tracker) that will allow you to add names using functionality built into the Ironmon Tracker's streamer.bot integration.

 ## Setup

-I zipped up the goods, so download the zip file from the latest release and unzip it to your extensions folder.
+I zipped up the goods, so download the zip file from the latest release and unzip it to your `extensions` folder.
 It'll give you the script and the directory for the json files.

-Enable the !namethatpokemon command (or rename it from that) and/or enable the Name That Pokemon reward from the Streaming settings menu in the tracker.
-Names added from either method will be at the bottom of the list.
+The structure will look like this:

+<pre lang="markdown"><code> ``` extensions/ ├── NameThatPokemon.lua └── nameThatPokemon/ ├── namesList.json └── ntpVars.json ``` </code></pre>

+## How to Use

+1. **Drop in the Extension**
+   After downloading the latest release ZIP, unzip the contents into your Ironmon Tracker `extensions` folder.
+You’ll find a Lua script and a folder with the JSON files.

+2. **Enable the Command and/or Reward**
+   In the tracker’s **Streaming settings**, under the **Stream Connect** options, enable the `!namethatpokemon` command labeled `[EXT] Add a Name for a Pokemon` and/or the **Name That Pokemon** channel point reward.
+The reward needs one assigned to it from this menu.

+3. **The Script Works in the Background**
+   Once enabled:
+   - Names submitted through chat or rewards get saved to `namesList.json` (including the submitter's name).
+   - Names must be 10 characters, but names past 10 characters will be truncated.
+   - The extension watches for when a new run starts (based on game seed) and when a new lead Pokémon appears.
+   - When a valid Pokémon appears in slot 1, the extension injects the next name from the list and logs it as "in use" for that seed.
+   - If you pivot mid-run, the same name will be reused until the run resets.

 ## Guts